-Very few National Hunt trainers in Ireland have risen up the ranks as quickly as Gordon Elliott.
-Having burst onto the scene by saddling Silver Birch to win the Grand National at Aintree in 2007, at which point he had not trained a single winner in Ireland, he was firmly established as a top five trainer by 2010/11.
+Starting from right at the bottom of the training ranks, he announced his intentions saddling Silver Birch to win the Grand National at Aintree in 2007, at which point he had not trained a single winner in Ireland.

-With Elliott having perhaps his strongest-ever team to go to war with, he spoke to attheraces.com’s Kevin Blake to tell us about their prospects.
+With Elliott looking to have a very strong team for the season ahead, he spoke to attheraces.com’s Kevin Blake to tell us about their prospects.